lkatkus/LaikaJS/README.md

     {
       onLoadGame: (game) => {
-        // Function called after the game and all assets have been loaded game.startGame()
+        // Function called after the game and all assets have been loaded
+        // To actually start the game script, you must call game.startGame game.startGame()
       },
       onDraw: (game) => {
         // Function called on each draw cycle
-      },
+        // Useful for debugging as it get the whole game object },
     }
   );